 How do I compare the best business savings accounts?

-To get the most out of a business savings account, compare similar factors across each of your banking options so you can better tell how they size up next to one another.
-Such factors should including:
+To get the most out of a business savings account, compare similar factors across each of your options including:

 Fees.
 If you’re a smaller business, you may be on the hook for monthly maintenance fees, though many banks waive these fees if you pick up other bank accounts or products.